 - 4 Printable and editable student activity sheets (each in 2 formats–pdf and doc)

-If you are a member of The Art Curator for Kids Resource Library, you can get this lesson and all of my other resources for one low monthly fee.
+If you are a member of The Resource Library for Art Teachers, you can get this lesson and all of my other resources for one low monthly fee.
 Find out more information here.

 You can also buy this lesson a la carte through the below link.